sanahmed/PhaME/docs/install/web-interface.rst

     docker-compose run --rm web /bin/bash -c "python -c  'import database; database.init_db()'"

-8. If all went well, :sunglasses: you can go to localhost:8080 to see the phame webpage.
+8. If all went well, you can go to open http://localhost to access the phame web-interface.